This is a revisited story one that deserves a second glance … or that is what I think. I hope you feel the same. 😇

 This was ridiculous I am a grown woman Out loud I said ‘pull yourself together’.
-For the next week or so I was working on auto, walking to work doing my admin answering when I had no choice, until Friday night.
+For the next week or so I worked on auto, walking to work, doing my admin, answering when I had no choice, until Friday night.
 Backpack on ready for home I felt him watching.
 A damp trickle formed between my breasts as I scanned left to right, I knew he was there somewhere.
 Head down, my shoes slapped against the damp tarmac, three, four, slap, slap, counting, walking determined not to be startled.
 ‘Hi toots, I thought it was you, fancy a drink?’
 His voice hit my eardrums, but I was ready.
-I let a smile touch my lips for a second.
+A smile touched my lips for a second.
 ‘No thanks, busy busy’ I strode on.
 He was almost jogging alongside me, breathlessly he stopped me with a ‘Hey hey what’s the hurry, he stooped in front of me.
 Come on, we can continue where we left off.’
 He twisted a strand of hair by my cheek, he bent further to peer into my face.
-‘I said, I am busy, now please just’ I snatched my shoulder from his grasp and carried on.
+‘I said, I am busy, now please just,’ I snatched my shoulder from his grasp and carried on.
 I didn’t look back, slow down or think about him, I just allowed my feet to pound the pavement slap, slap, slap.
 Ashamed that’s what I was, ashamed and regretful and I couldn’t accept what it was I had done.

-Weeks had passed since he met me from work but I still felt uneasy, he hadn’t called or text or poked me on Facebook, but still, I was wary.
+Weeks had passed since he met me from work, I still felt uneasy, he hadn’t called or text or poked me on Facebook, but, I was wary.
 Maybe he didn’t know my name either, I couldn’t remember him using it.

-We cleared the dinner debris and emptied the dishwasher, although together, it was completed in silence.
-We made coffee and Jack came in the front door, pink-cheeked, smiling and relaxed.
-He looked from one to another, pulled a face, pouted his bottom lip and said ‘I am going up, night then’ and he gently closed the door.
+We cleared the dinner debris and emptied the dishwasher, although together, we completed the chore in silence.
+When the coffee was made Jack burst through the front door, pink-cheeked, smiling, relaxed.
+He looked from one to another, pulled a face, pouted his bottom lip and said ‘I’m going up, night then’ and gently closed the door.

-Red-eyed and nervous I said ‘I can not cope without your friendship, please don’t hate me’.
-I held both her hands and stared into her face.
+Red-eyed and nervous I said ‘I can’t cope without your friendship, please don’t hate me.’
+I held both her hands, looked into her face.
 ‘For the last time I will not ever, hate you, but I am hurt, hurt because I was too busy to see the effect Todd’s affair had on you and because you felt you couldn’t come to me.
-I let you down and you put yourself at risk’.
-I hugged her hard and stroking her hair said.
+I let you down and you put yourself at risk.’
+We hugged hard I stroked her hair said.
 ‘Sometimes, we do stupid things, sometimes, it is no one’s fault but our own and sometimes we are lucky enough to walk away unscathed.
 I Jane Masters, head of finance, single thirtysomething female, should have known better! but I won’t get it wrong twice.
 As the song says … ‘I’m only human after all.’

 Flower photo borrowed /thieved temporarily from Geoff LePard I thank you, Geoff.
 Press here to visit the master🔜 here🔚